iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/190918-using-pins-chapter.rst

 ﻿Using “pins” library
 =====================
 IO configuration for a specific hardware is written as JSON file.
 This JSON file is converted to C code by script.
 Generated C code has static structure describing each IO pin.
 The application reads and writes IO pins trough pins library function, giving pointer to static pin structure as argument.
 Same application code can be used with different HW by including and linking generated C filed for the hardware.

 Steps:

-* Create JSON file /coderoot/pins/examples/jane/config/pins/carol/pins-io.json.
+* Create JSON file /coderoot/pins/examples/jane/config/pins/carol/pins_io.json.
 Replace “jane” with name of your application and “carol” with name of your hardware (nick name of your board).
 * Generate python script /coderoot/pins/examples/jane/scripts/config-to-c-code.py which converts JSON configuration to C code.
 * Include generated .c and .h files in your project.
 Set /coderoot/pins/examples/jane/config/include/carol in you compiler’s include path.
-* Add line #include pins-io.c in applications config.c file and #include pins-io.h in
+* Add line #include pins_io.c in applications config.c file and #include pins_io.h in
   application’s main header file.

 JSON configuration
 *******************
 The idea is to write application’s hardware configurations as JSON, and then generate matching C code and header files by Python script pins-to-c.py.
 It is possible to write directly C code, writing JSON just makes it easier because information needs to be written only in one place.

 For example I have application “jane”, which controls “led_builtin” binary output to on a LED on IO board.
 I want to test this on hardware I named “carol”, which is ESP32, Arduino libraries and the LED connected to pin 2.
 I need to bind pin address 2 and other pin attributes (like pull-up), etc to name “led_builtin”.
 I write this information a JSON file jane/config/pins/carol/jane-io.json.
 Then I run the pins-to-c.py script to generate C code.
 I use same JSON file together with IOCOM signal configuration JSON to map the IO pins to IOCOM communication signals.

 If I would need to run same “jane” application on different hardware, let’s say “alice”: Separate JSON HW configuration file would written for it.

 * The led_builtin output is mapped to specific IO pin by pin number, and/or bank number and.
   We may also have some attributes for IO pin.
 For example SERVO PWM has frequency, resolution, initial value, etc.
 * One pin, or more generally IO item since we can include timers etc, is configured by name, address and and various parameters.
 * Group attribute can be used to generate groups of pins.
 * Attribute values excluding group are integers.
 * Some parameters can be changed while the code runs.
 * IO pins can be mapped directly to IOCOM signals.

 A JSON pin setup would look something like ESP32 example below: